Soccer Offsides Explained: Laws of the Game

 The offside rule is one of the most important rules of the game, but it is also one of the most controversial because there is such a small margin between being in an offside or onside position that mistakes can happen even at the highest level of professional soccer.

-Although FIFA has established rules for offsides, the rules are not so clear and not totally black and white so there is a degree of subjectivity between different referees.
+Although FIFA has established rules for offside, they are not entirely clear or black-and-white, so there is a degree of subjectivity among referees.
 Due to this subjectivity, FIFA has introduced new technology to the beautiful game, such as V.A.R (Video Assistant Referee), to help referees make better decisions.

 Frequently Asked Questions